zetifinance/main-website-2023-fork/content/pages/our-tech.md

           main:
-            rich_editor: Alongside our telematics integrations, we also gather information such as MOT and residual value data from other trusted third-party sources to provide our investors with unparalleled insight into the live condition and value of the underlying asset.
+            rich_editor: Alongside our telematics integrations, we also gather information such as MOT and residual value data from other trusted third-party sources to provide our lenders and fleet operators with unparalleled insight into the live condition and value of the underlying asset.
           image: /img/tech-page-mockups-final.png
   - type: accordions
     intro: